PlutoGamerpro/User-Authentication-Console-Application/README.md

 # 🎉 Welcome to the 3 Cases Project! 🎉

-Welcome to the **3 Cases** project, a fun and interactive program where you can manage user accounts, log in, and explore exciting activities like Football and Dance Competitions!
+ Welcome to the **3 Cases** project, a fun and interactive program where you can manage user accounts, log in 🔑, and explore exciting activities ⚽️💃 like Football and Dance Competitions!
+ Let the adventure begin! 🚀
 ## 📝 Features

 - **Account Management**: Create a new account, log in, or change your password securely.